MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 # Available extensions for Azure Arc-enabled Kubernetes clusters

-[Cluster extensions for Azure Arc-enabled Kubernetes](conceptual-extensions.md) provide an Azure Resource Manager-based experience to install and manage lifecycle for different Azure capabilities in your cluster.
+[Cluster extensions for Azure Arc-enabled Kubernetes](conceptual-extensions.md) provide an Azure Resource Manager-based experience to install and manage lifecycles for different Azure capabilities in your cluster.
 You can [deploy extensions to your clusters](extensions.md) to support different scenarios and to improve cluster management.

 The following extensions are currently available to use with Azure Arc-enabled Kubernetes clusters.
 With one exception, all the extensions that are described in this article are [cluster-scoped](conceptual-extensions.md#extension-scope).
-The Azure API Management on Azure Arc is namespace-scoped.
+Azure API Management on Azure Arc is namespace-scoped.

 ## Container insights in Azure Monitor